jcolag/ComicScanner/README.md

 The current workflow, which largely works, is:

- - Fill in the user's API Key from the ScanData web application.
+ - Fill in your (or "the user's") API Key from the ScanData web application.

+ - If the ScanData service is not at the default location (currently `localhost` until I deploy an instance of the server permanently), fill in its URL.

  - _Choose Comic..._ to...well, choose the comic.
 Currently, CBR and CBZ files are supported, though other comic files may be out there and it's possible to support other archive types.